oven-sh/bun/docs/api/utils.md

 ## `Bun.inspect()`

-Serialize an object to a `string` exactly as it would be printed by `console.log`.
+Serializes an object to a `string` exactly as it would be printed by `console.log`.

 ```ts
 const obj = { foo: "bar" };